 BUS 4653 International Trade (3 cr.)
+Online Course

-This course provides insight into the key factors that influence international trade, and the manner in which economic policy affects trade flows.
-This course investigates Classical and Mercantilist views of trade and demonstrates how these views evolved into modern theories of trade.
-The course places an emphasis on the general equilibrium approach to modeling, over the more convenient partial equilibrium approach, to create a more accurate picture of how international trade affects the global welfare of people and events impacting the economy.
+Provides a solid background of the key factors that influence international trade and the manner in which Economic policy affects both trade flows and the nature of economic activity.
 Relationships between trade and growth, effects of labor and capital movements between countries, and the key factors that influence relative costs between countries are also examined.